dominodatalab/python-domino/README.md

   in the DOMINO_USER_API_KEY environment variable.
 * *host:* (Optional) A host URL.
 If not provided the library will expect to find one in the DOMINO_API_HOST environment variable.
+* *domino_token_file:* (Optional) Path to domino token file containing auth token.
+If not provided the library will expect to find one in the DOMINO_TOKEN_FILE environment variable.

+Note: In case both api_key and domino_token_file are available, then preference will be given to domino_token_file.

 <hr>